 The widespread growth of technological advances stack up with electricity which has revolutionized food industry and prompted the manufacture of new specialist food processing machineries.
 To design the machineries immense knowledge about the mass transfers, kinetics involved in flow of fluids is preferred.
 This session of food conference deals with the most important part of the industry, the designing of equipment’s, food plant layout design, and implementation of sensors in food and beverage industry.

-Fermentation is defined as converting carbohydrates to alcohol or inorganic acids using microorganisms.
+In this Food Conference one of the main topic involved is fermentation.
+Fermentation involves in converting carbohydrates to alcohol or inorganic acids using microorganisms.
 As the microorganisms divide, lactic acid is formed, which stops the growth of bad bacteria.
 The lactic acid is also what gives fermented foods that very specific ‘tangy’ or ‘acidic’ taste.
 Fermented foods can last for many months (some products even lasting multiple years) as long as they are stored in a cool, dark place and kept in the solution of salt and water known as brine.
 Fermentation can also make food healthier and safer to consume.
 For instance, in the Middle Ages, drinking water was hazardous because it frequently contained pathogens that could spread disease.
 Making the water into beer made it safe to drink, as any deadly bacteria previously present in the water were killed during the brewing process.
 Additionally, since microorganisms can produce vitamins as they ferment, the beer had added nutrients in it from the barley and various other ingredients.
 The most regularly consumed fermented food and drink would be cheese, beer, wine, yogurt, cured sausage and sourdough bread.
 Many store-bought fermented foods, like sauerkraut or pickles, are not authentic as they are often preserved in vinegar instead of the traditional and naturally occurring beneficial bacteria.
 Due to North America’s strict health and safety concerns, these foods are also often pasteurised, which robs the foods of their nutrients and minerals.

 Dairy foods are which extracted from or containing milk of mammals, cows, buffaloes, goat, sheep, camels and humans.
 This also includes yogurt, cheese and butter.
 As the dairy products are rich in nutrition their commercial value is high and has a greater demand in the future.
 Most of the dairy products are used in the preparation of commercial foods such as sweets.